 As we neared our destination I noticed an odd wailing sound in the car.
 I looked everywhere, trying to work out what it was before realising a strip of freshly laid tarmac on the road was causing the wailing!

-The Ardtornish Estate
+The Ardtornish Estate, Morvern

-You may think a stay on a Highland estate would be expensive, but at Ardtornish a bed in the Bunkhouse only costs £23.50 per night.
+You may think a stay on a Highland estate would be expensive, but at the Ardtornish Estate a bed in the Bunkhouse only costs £23.50 per night.
 We stayed in a one bedroom studio in the Bunkhouse which costs £75 per night for two people.